Heidiepa/h2-Pubkey/README.md

 '
 **Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg**

+* Article exlains how to send enctypted and signed messages.

 ## Pubkey today.
 Explain how you have used public key cryptography today or yesterday, outside of this homework.
 In addition to naming the system, identify how different parties use keys in different steps of the system.
 (Answering this question likely requries finding sources on your own.
 This subtask does not require tests with a computer.)